LiteObject/Reference.Semantics/README.md

 # C# Reference Semantics with Value Types
+Reference Semantics allow value types to be used like reference types.

 * `in` parameters
   - This method doesn't modify the value of the argument used as this parameter.
   - Unlike a ref or out parameter, you don't need to apply the in modifier at the call site.